-This Homemade Pesto without Pine Nuts is my new favorite way to make sure fresh basil doesn’t go to waste!
-This easy pesto recipe without pine nuts uses pecans (or your favorite type of nuts) for a slightly sweet flavor and less of a dent in your grocery budget.
+This Pecan Pesto recipe is my new favorite way to make homemade pesto without pine nuts!
+Pecans add a slightly sweet flavor and put less of a dent in your grocery budget.
 Keep reading to get the full scoop!

 What You’ll Learn In This Post

-Basil season is best season, isn’t it?
+Basil season is the best season, isn’t it?
 It just screams summer, which is a great time to put it in as many recipes and dishes as you possibly can.
-I featured basil pretty prominently in my Beans & Greens Pasta Salad recipe and I just can’t get enough of it!
+My Beans & Greens Pasta Salad recipe is currently on repeat and I just can’t get enough!

 The season won’t last forever and neither will easy access to fresh basil.
-So if you have some at the ready, plan to make this easy Homemade Pesto without Pine Nuts!
+So if you have some at the ready, plan to make this easy Pecan Pesto!
 I already know the future version of myself will be thanking me when we can reach into the freezer months from now for a taste of summer.
 Stock your freezer so you can do the same.

 But first…